Establishing a Fund to Support Children and Youth

 Setting the groundwork

-The Task Force presented recommendations which stressed the importance of racial equity and community empowerment as core principles guiding the Fund’s design.
+The Task Force presented recommendations that stressed the importance of racial equity and community empowerment as core principles guiding the Fund’s design.

 Executing the mission